 Are you just entering the market and want to reach out your target audience as quickly as you can?
 There’s no better or more effective way to achieve this than by using the power of Facebook Interest Targeting.

-Facebook’s Interest targeting is the primary option to use to reach out to people who are not yet familiar with your business and have never heard of you before but who have expressed some interest in the industry your business operates in, and therefore might become your ideal customers.
+Facebook’s Interest targeting is the primary option to use to reach out to people who are not yet familiar with your business, have never heard of you before but who have expressed some interest in the industry your business operates in.
+Therefore, they might become your ideal customers.

 Facebook gives you access to multiple interest categories and subcategories from Business Industries to Hobbies & Activities and Shopping & Fashion and many more.

 Of course, no one can deny the advantages of custom and lookalike audiences over interest-based ones.
-Custom audiences have already engaged with your business in this or that way and lookalike audiences are very similar to the people who have already engaged with your business, while interest audiences, on the other hand, have had zero interaction with you.
+So, custom audiences have already engaged with your business in this or that way and lookalike audiences are very similar to the people who have already engaged with your business, while interest audiences, on the other hand, have had zero interaction with you.

 Still, without interest targeting you will not be able to move further down the funnel or run retargeting campaigns in the future.
 You will also miss the opportunity to appear in front of a newer audience every time.